Corporate Governance Statement

 Performance Assessment of the Board, its Committees and Individual Directors

-Currently, there is no formal performance appraisal system in place for Board performance on a director by director basis.
-At a meeting of directors in May 2015, time was set aside in which each director gave a performance appraisal on the Board as a whole and on themselves.
+Currently, there is no formal annual performance appraisal system in place for Board performance on a director by director basis.
+The last performance appraisal was conducted at a meeting of directors in June 2016, where time was set aside in which each director gave a performance appraisal on the Board as a whole and on themselves.
 The Board has agreed to conduct these performance appraisals on a regular basis while the search for a suitable formal performance appraisal system is undertaken.
 Membership of the Audit Committee by non-executive directors is initially for a three year period, with an annual renewal review thereafter with performance being one criteria in order to retain office.

 Principle 2: Structure the Board to Add Value

 The composition of the Board is determined using the following principles:

 - The Board currently comprises four directors.
 Under Article 10 of the Company’s Constitution, this number may be increased to a maximum of ten directors where it is required due to a commercial alliance, or felt that additional expertise is required in specific areas, or when an outstanding candidate is identified;

 - The Board should comprise directors with a broad range of expertise with an emphasis on commercial, exploration, mining and project development related experience; and